Towards a "Turnkey" Model Predictive Controller

 For three decades, model predictive control (MPC) has been the flagship advanced control method in the chemical process industries.
 However, most implementations still use heuristic methods for designing MPC estimators, especially for offset-free MPC implementations.

-I am working on a “turnkey” model predictive control (MPC) algorithm, that is, a model-based controller that works out-of-the-box, with no tuning necessary.
-I am developing system identification algorithms for integrating disturbance models, and have validated them in real-world applications [1]--[4].
-Currently, I am implementing state-of-the-art optimization algorithms for fitting linear dynamical system models and developing a new stability analysis method for evaluating MPC with plant-model mismatch.
+A “turnkey” model predictive control (MPC) algorithm is a model-based controller that works out-of-the-box, with no tuning necessary.
+I developed system identification algorithms for integrating disturbance models, and have validated them in real-world applications [1]–[5].
+I also established new stability results for MPC and offset-free MPC with plant-model mismatch [6]–[7].

 References: